 Always allow the foliage of your spring bulbs to die naturally, for it is at this time that the bulb produces the food which will carry it over to the next season.

 Plant in full sun or light shade in any soil provided it is well-drained.
-They are very effective both in the wild garden or in the border where they will lengthen the season for flower bulbs.
+They are very effective both in the wild garden or in the border where they will lengthen the flowering season.
 For best effect Alliums should be grown in clumps of 5 or more.
 Bulbs may be left undisturbed for years and should be lifted and separated only when they become too crowded.
-Plant bulb in a hole 3 times its own height.
+Plant bulbs in a hole 3 times their own height.

 Anemone blanda (Windflower)